masum184e/handbook/IoT.md

 - Connect VCC to the ESP32's 3.3V (or 5V if supported by the sensor).
 - Connect GND to the ESP32's GND.
 - Connect the OUT pin to a GPIO pin (e.g., GPIO23).

+- accept digital value as HIGH/LOW.
+- accept analog value from 0 to 1023, lower value indicate white color, higher one indicate black.

 ### Controlling